cassandradunning/nashville-walking-club/README.md

 * Allow all users to filter Meet-ups by area of town

-* Allow all users to delete their Meet-ups
+* Allow all users to delete their suggested Meet-ups

 ### User Stories